ccsalway/api-lambda-msal/README.md

  - Once logged in, the work passes to `lambda_views.py` function `lambda_views.router(request, session)` for processing

 ### Logout
-- User is directed to AAD logout process
+- User is directed to the AAD logout process
-- Once logged out, AAD makes an ajax callback to `LOGOUT_CALLBACK` to request deletion of the session
+- Once logged out, AAD makes an ajax callback to `LOGOUT_CALLBACK` where the `lambda_handler` deletes the session from DDB
-- Finally, the user is redirected to `LOGOUT_COMPLETE`
+- AAD then redirects the user to `LOGOUT_COMPLETE` where the session cookie is expired

 ## DynamoDB (DDB) setup
 Creates the table with a secondary index, and sets a time-to-live field